 The only source I've seen that reported the number of hairs used to make a tenkara line in Japan indicated a line of five segments, with 5 hairs in the first segment, 6 hairs in the second, and then 7, 8, and 9 hairs in subsequent segments.
 A line like that would actually work very nicely with the Daiwa Keiryu-X 30, which has been disparaged by some as not being a true tenkara rod.
 (But if it casts the traditional horsehair line well - and it does - it is probably closer to the traditional tenkara rods than are the modern big name rods of today).
 For most tenkara rods, I generally start with 3 hairs at the tippet end and do not exceed 5 at the rod end.

-You really don't want to fright away the fish!
+You definitely do not want to fright away the fish!

-The line described by Yvon Chouinard, on the other hand, cuts through the wind just as he says in the article, but I find it a bit heavy for most tenkara rods.
-It casts like a bullet with the Kiyose, though!
-For fishing in the wind, or casting four flies as in pesca alla Valsesiana, it actually works reasonably well with Daiwa LT39SF and quite well with the big water / big fish Nissin Pro Square 8:2 390 and 450.
+The line described by Yvon Chouinard, on the other hand, cuts through the wind just as he says in the article but I find it a bit heavy for most tenkara rods.
+It casts like a bullet with the Keiryu-X, though!
+For fishing in the wind, or casting four flies as in la pesca moisca a Valsesiana, it actually works quite well with the big water / big fish Expert LT H44.
 By varying the number of hairs in each segment, it is possible to make a line for any tenkara rod - from the softest all the way up to the stiffest.

 The only problem with horsehair is that it just isn't very strong.
 Cotton boldly states that he who cannot kill a trout of twenty inches with a line of two hairs does not deserve the name of angler.
 I guess that leaves me out.
 I've landed a couple 12" trout on a single-hair tippet, but I've also had a trout that couldn't have gone 8" break a two-hair line when he got into the current and headed downstream.

-A single-hair tippet or even a two-hair line may be taking things to extremes, but a horsehair line made from more hairs, starting with either 5 hairs at the tippet end, like the old tenkara lines, or 4 hairs like the pesca alla Valsesiana lines, is plenty strong enough for the fish you are likely to catch with a tenkara rod.
+Although Henry Wade (Halcyon: Or, Rod Fishing with Fly Minnow and Worm - 1861) wrote of fishing with a tippet of a single hair and Charles Cotton recommended two, if you fish that fine you are likely to have fish break off.
+A horsehair line made from more hairs, starting with either 5 hairs at the tippet end, like the historical tenkara lines, or 4 hairs like the pesca mosca a Valsesiana lines, is plenty strong enough for the fish you are likely to catch with a tenkara rod.

 Ronald Girnus is a German angler who has been experimenting with horsehair lines for some time.
 He caught this fine chub with a line tapered down to 4 hairs.
 One hair broke, but the remaining three were sufficient to land the fish.